Therapy for Military and Veterans

 Communication in Military Families

 Communication is the foundation of relational health.
 In military families, communication takes on an even greater significance.
-The lack of external support coupled with the multitude of physical, mental, and emotional transitions make effective and supportive communication key for family health.
+When there’s little outside support and so many changes happening, clear and caring communication becomes essential for a healthy family.

 Whether a service member or a civilian, many of us lack effective communication skills when it comes to our personal relationships.
 We might lead a team and communicate well in a professional setting, but when it comes to our home life our way of communicating crumbles.
-Our instinctual way of speaking to those we love might reflect generational dysfunction within our own families of origin.
+The way we talk to loved ones often comes from patterns we learned in our own families.

 Counselors help military families and military couples communicate in ways that support and bolster a successful partnership or family structure.
 We would love to help your family thrive!